|

 - If present, export at most MAX_PAY_OCTETS from the start of each

 direction of each flow.
-MAX_PAY_OCTETS can be less than or equal to
+MAX_PAY_OCTETS must not be more than the

-the value given to --max-payload.
-By default, MAX_PAY_OCTETS
+argument to --max-payload.
+By default, MAX_PAY_OCTETS is the

-is the value given to --max-payload if --export-payload is
+value given to --max-payload if --export-payload is also

 - --uniflow